Prescriptions

 Take it to the pharmacy you got it from or bring it in to the surgery.
 Do not put it in your household bin or flush it down the toilet.

-About pharmacists
+About Pharmacists

-Pharmacists, as qualified healthcare professionals, can help with minor illnesses such as:
+As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as:

 • coughs